 The great horn sounded.

 At night, the world turns into a nightmarish place.
 As soon as the last rays of the sun disappear, the corelings rise, demons whose only goal is to kill humans.
 Humans hide behind wards, praying they won’t fail and let the corelings in.

 Once, humans were able to fight back, but the wards of power have been lost and now humanity is on the brink of destruction.
 Arlen, a survivor of a demon attack, works as a messenger, braving the night, burning with the desire to fight back.

 I liked this book.
 It had a great idea, some really good characters and a world I’d love to explore.
 However, there were three things that really annoyed me.

 Arlen is just a bit too good at what he does.
 People die after just a few minutes outside with the corelings, but when he was just a boy he survives a bunch of nights.
 When he learns to fight them, none of his errors have any consequences, he’s just a natural at beating deamons.
 I guess it was just a tad too easy for him.

 The tactic worked against the demons, though, for it allowed Arlen to focus upon them one at a time.
 As the first reached for him, he stepped right up, inside its grasp, and boxed its ears.

-Every woman is always in danger of being raped. there seem to be zero nice guys around (except our intrepid heros).
+Every woman is always in danger of being raped.
+There seem to be zero nice guys around (except our intrepid heroes).
 It was horrible reading about every single man gaping at Leesha – and worse.

 I am saving him from himself, she thought each time she dosed his food, for what man wished to be a rapist?
 But the truth was, she felt little remorse.